Arafat-alim/Arafat-alim/README.md

 A highly motivated and results-driven Full Stack Developer with 2+ years of experience in building and maintaining scalable, user-centric web and mobile applications.
 Proficient in **MERN stack**  with a strong foundation in **JavaScript, TypeScript, React, Node.js, Express.js, and databases (PostgreSQL, MongoDB)**.
 Passionate about crafting seamless user experiences and leveraging cutting-edge technologies to solve real-world problems.
 Proven ability to lead development efforts, optimize performance, and deliver high-quality solutions within deadlines.
 I thrive in collaborative environments and enjoy contributing to innovative projects.
 Eager to contribute my expertise and passion to a challenging role in a forward-thinking organization.

+## 🤝 Ready for Collaboration & Job Offers

+💼 Looking to bring innovation and expertise to your team?
+Let's create amazing projects together!
+📨 I am actively seeking **collaboration opportunities** and **job offers** in Full Stack Development, Mobile Development, and Cloud Integration.
+🤩 Passionate about solving challenges, crafting top-notch solutions, and driving impactful results.
+✨ Let's connect and discuss how I can contribute to your vision! 🚀

+---

 ## 🌱 What I'm Learning Now

 * **Advanced GraphQL Concepts:** Exploring schema stitching, federation, and performance optimization techniques.